Baby changing bags, baby wipes and changing mats

 If you use disposable nappies and don't like the idea of having soiled nappies lurking around, you can buy a nappy disposal ‘unit’.

 Some models involve placing the used nappy in the unit to be automatically sealed into a plastic sleeve.
 You end up with a string of sealed nappy parcels that you throw away when the nappy bin is full.
-But it's worth taking a look at our list of the as voted for by parents first – nappy bins feature on the list.

 Top nappy disposal unit buying tips